-Learning more about MAT can help you decide if this comprehensive approach to recovery is right for you or your loved one.
+Learning more about MAT and drug addiction detox can help you decide if this comprehensive approach to recovery is right for you or your loved one.
 It can also give you the confidence you need to succeed.
 At Tides Edge Detox, we use medication-assisted treatment when necessary to help individuals struggling with withdrawal symptoms.

 What is Medication-Assisted Treatment?

 According to the Substance Abuse and Medical Health Services Administration (SAMSHA), medication-assisted treatment combines two main things.
 One is medications that ease the discomfort of withdrawal.
 Then the other is behavioral and other supportive therapies to break the cycle of addiction for good.
 Our medical detox programs use MAT in two key programs: